-A toenail that is infected by a fungus usually turns white or yellow.
-As the fungus spreads, the nail turns a darker color and gets thicker, and its edges start to turn ragged and crumble.
-A bad infection can cause toe pain, and the nail may pull away from the toe.
+A nail that is infected by a fungus usually turns white or yellow.
+As the fungus spreads, the nail turns a darker color and gets thicker.
+And the nail edges start to turn ragged and crumble.
+A bad infection can cause pain, and the nail may pull away from the toe or finger.

-Toenails that are exposed to moisture and warmth a lot are more likely to get infected by a fungus.
+Nails that are exposed to moisture and warmth a lot are more likely to get infected by a fungus.
 This can happen from wearing sweaty shoes often and from walking barefoot on shower floors.
 Or it can happen if you share personal things, such as towels and nail clippers.

-It is hard to treat toenail fungus, and the infection can return after it has cleared up.
-But medicines can sometimes get rid of toenail fungus for good.
+It's hard to treat nail fungus.
+And the infection can return after it has cleared up.
+But medicines can sometimes get rid of nail fungus for good.
 If the infection is very bad, or if it causes a lot of pain, you may need to have the nail removed.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.